openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 110: Maximum Power auto off

 Maximum Power auto off
-Set value means Maximum Power Consumption (0 - 15000) in watts (W), when relays are turned off according to parameters no. 111 and 112.
-Available configuration parameters (data type is 2 Bytes DEC
+<p&gtSet value means Maximum Power Consumption (0 - 15000) in watts (W), when relays are turned off according to parameters no. 111 and 112.
+Available configuration parameters (data type is 2 Bytes DEC</p&gt
 The following option values may be configured, in addition to values in the range 0 to 15000 -:

 | Value  | Description |